 You love your family.
 But truth be told, there are one or two members you’re just not excited about seeing at your next holiday get-together.

-Not that there’s anything horribly wrong with them.
+There’s nothing horribly wrong with them.
 They just rub you the wrong way.
-Perhaps, they’re a bit too critical.
+Perhaps they’re a bit too critical.
 Or they’re always bragging about how much better their life, their spouse or their job is.

 When we read what Jesus said in John 15:12 (ESV): “This is my commandment, that you love one another as I have loved you,” we want to do just that.
 But with some people, we hit the you’re-just-not-that-easy-to-love wall.